Priyanka7797/Jenkins-Zero-To-Hero/Interview_Questions.md

    - Environment Variables: Secrets can be stored as environment variables in Jenkins and referenced in build scripts.
 However, this method is less secure because environment variables are visible in the build logs.

    - Hashicorp Vault: Jenkins can be integrated with Hashicorp Vault, which is a secure secrets management tool.
-Vault can be used to store and manage sensitive information, and Jenkins can retrieve the secrets as needed for builds.
+Vault can be used to store and manage sensitive information, and Jenkins can retrieve the secrets as needed for builds.(most widely used tool)(when we want to use sensitive information used in pipeline, then we can invoke from here)

    - Third-party Secret Management Tools: Jenkins can also be integrated with third-party secret management tools such as AWS Secrets Manager, Google Cloud Key Management Service, and Azure Key Vault.
 ```